Allied Health Clinical Experience

 - COVID-19 Vaccine (highly recommended, medical/religious exemption is available).

 - Level 1 and 2 Background Check with fingerprints (dismissed without refund if failed)

 - Drug Screen (dismissed without refund if failed)

-- Students have the right to decline vaccination but are not likely to be able to attend mandatory clinical rotations.
+- Students have the right to decline vaccinations but may not be able to attend clinical experience.